GeraltZeroZhong/TopoPPI/README.md

 # TopoPPI

 ## Overview
 TopoPPI maps protein–protein interfaces onto 2D surfaces so you can quickly inspect the residue contacts that drive binding.
-The pipeline loads a PDB/CIF structure, builds a solvent-excluded surface for a selected receptor chain, finds interface patches against a ligand chain, flattens those patches with least-squares conformal mapping (LSCM), and renders publication-ready interaction maps.
+The pipeline loads a PDB/CIF structure, builds a solvent-excluded surface for a selected receptor chain, finds interface patches against a ligand chain, flattens those patches with least-squares conformal mapping (LSCM) or Harmonic Parameterization, and renders publication-ready interaction maps.
 A Tkinter GUI and a CLI are both available for interactive exploration or scripted runs.

 ## Features
 - **Multi-format input**: Parse PDB or mmCIF structures via Biopython.